judy2k/doc-to-md/README.md

 ## What does it actually do?

-- Firstly, the script will identify any code blocks (formatted using Fira Code, Roboto Mono, Source Code Pro, or Courier New) and will identify them as code blocks in the resulting Markdown.
+- Firstly, the script will identify any code blocks (formatted using Fira Code, Roboto Mono, Source Code Pro, or Courier New) and will mark them as code blocks in the resulting Markdown.
 - Some basic heuristics are used to annotate code blocks as python code
 - Inline code can be correctly identified using backticks (the same as Markdown itself) or formatting (any spans marked with a code font).
 - Empty paragraphs are removed